 When to Praise

 If you haven’t been giving positive feedback consistently or at all, start immediately.
-If you have trouble finding any big things to praise, and absolutely everything about this employee is ordinary, look for some positive small things.
+If you have trouble finding any big things to praise, and absolutely everything about this employee is ordinary, look for small positive things that come with being a decent human being.
 If the performance is so borderline that you can’t bear to praise anything (and if this is the case, then, seriously, what have you been doing as a manager?!?), try to find something to express gratitude for: